|

 on this trollop's lips?
 He sighed, "Eowyn."

-she looked upstairs, "the elf?"
+looked upstairs"the elf?"
 She laughed.
 "Two

 of them!
 Some women have no luck!"
 She took another mouthful

-tumbler.
+empty tumbler.

 "Madam," said Haldir, "I would cut my tongue out

-before I would call you anything."
+before I called you anything."

 |